cozy/cozy-stack/docs/jobs.md

   - `@event` to launch a job after a change in the cozy
   - `@webhook` to launch a job by requesting an unguessable URL

-These three triggers have specific syntaxes to describe when jobs should be scheduled.
+These six triggers have specific syntaxes to describe when jobs should be scheduled.
 See below for more informations.

 Jobs can also be queued up programatically, without the help of a specific trigger directly via the `/jobs/queue` API.
 In this case the `trigger` name is empty.